Friday, 31 May 2019

 This is usually a drawn out process.

 My first alarm goes off at 9am (earlier if I have an appointment, but I try to get appoints in the afternoon).
 I then lay in bed for a while trying to wake myself up.
 I take my 9.40am meds then my 10am meds.
 After my 10am meds I aim to get out of bed.
-With my mattress elevator I slowly sit myself up so my dysautonomia and POTS can adjust itself and my tachycardia and low blood pressure from going fro lying it sitting up doesn't get set bad.
+With my mattress elevator I slowly sit myself up so my dysautonomia and PoTS can adjust itself and my tachycardia and low blood pressure from going from lying it sitting up doesn't get set bad.

 I then get up, shuffle downstairs and get some breakfast.
 I then have a rest and watch TV or go back to bed